-If your organization is interested in becoming a supporting member, please get in touch with Open Knowledge Maps founder and chairman Peter Kraker at: firstname.lastname@example.org.
+We currently offer supporting memberships in three categories.
+If your organization is interested in becoming a member, please contact Open Knowledge Maps founder and chairman Dr. Peter Kraker at: firstname.lastname@example.org.

 With your contribution, you facilitate the maintenance of Open Knowledge Maps.
 This makes sure that the platform will be available now and in the future*.